 What scripting language is most appropriate, which features must be included, and how long will it take?
 These are some of the questions that must be answered in this planning phase.
 The main tangents at this point are the project plan and functional specification.
 The project plan determines a timeframe of events and tasks, while the functional specification outlines in detail how the application will function and flow.

 Once the project plan and functional specification are ready, a baseline is set for the development work to begin.
-The programmers or web developers begin coding, testing, and publishing data.
+Programmers or web developers begin coding, testing, and publishing data.
 This phase establishes the data variables, entities, and coding procedures that will be used throughout the remainder of the project.
 A milestone document is prepared by the development team, which is then handed to management for review.

 - Testing, support, and stability